Reading time 9 minutes

 Before purchasing a log cabin, you need to be aware of Dublin’s cabin house regulations and building permits.
 This will help you establish whether or not your project needs planning permission.
 Keep in mind that the closer a backyard log cabin is to your home’s boundary, the higher the chances that you will require planning commission.

 There are a number of permitted development rights, which allow you to extend and improve your property without applying for planning permission.
 If the log cabin that you intend to put up is incidental to your main welling house’s recreation purposes, the permitted development rights come into play.
 These rights are not applicable if the log cabin that you intend to construct is a sleeping accommodation or even an annex of the main house.
 In this case, you will need to apply for planning permission.

-Once you make a planning permission application to the Dublin City Council, several factors will be used to determine whether your application is valid or not.
-For instance, your application will obviously be rejected if neighbors object to it on the basis that it will obstruct their view.
+Once you make a planning permission application to Dublin City Council, several factors will be used to determine whether your application is valid or not.
+For instance, your application will obviously be rejected if neighbours object to it on the basis that it will obstruct their view.
 If your project requires a new or wider road access, it is also likely to be disregarded.

 It is advisable to get in touch with the local planning department so that these regulations can be explained to you beforehand.
-This will help you pinpoint any stumbling blocks that may make your application to be rejected.
-Keep in mind that undertaking public consultation before embarking on the project is advisable since it will minimize instances of neighbors raising objections once construction has started.
+This will help you pinpoint any stumbling blocks that may make your application be rejected.
+Keep in mind that undertaking public consultation before embarking on the project is advisable since it will minimize instances of neighbours raising objections once construction has started.

 With the on-going rent crisis in Dublin, constructing a residential log house is a lucrative investment.
 Nonetheless, your investment can only be safe if you comply with the city’s regulatory requirements.
 This will prevent you from being penalized or even worse having your project halted.